PolyJet 3D Printing

 PolyJet is an industrial 3D printing process that builds multi-material prototypes with flexible features and complex parts with intricate geometries in as fast as 1 day.
 A range of hardnesses (durometers) are available, which work well for components with elastomeric features like gaskets, seals, and housings.

-- prototyping designs for overmolding and liquid silicone rubber molding
+- prototyping designs for overmolding or silicone rubber parts

-- combining two-tone colors and multiple materials into a single part
+- combining two colors or durometers into a single part

 PolyJet Design Guidelines and Capabilities